Glentunnel

-Glentunnel (previously known as Surveyors Gully) is a village located in the Selwyn District of the Canterbury region of New Zealand's South Island.
+Glentunnel (known as Surveyors Gully until 1875) is a village located in the Selwyn District of the Canterbury region of New Zealand's South Island.

 It has a close historical association with coal, clay and sand mines of the Malvern area.
 Originally named ‘Surveyors Gully’, Glentunnel, derived from the tramway tunnel in the glen that gave access to the Homebush coal mine.
 Coal was discovered in 1871, along with deposits of fine clay, which lead to the establishment of a brick, tile and pottery works that survived until the 1980s.

 It is located on State Highway 77/Inland Scenic Route 72, and is 14.5 km west from Darfield and 50 km west of Christchurch.

 History

 1800s–2000s

 Glentunnel was served by the Whitecliffs Branch, a branch line railway, from the line's opening on 3 November 1875 through to its closure on 31 March 1962.
 However, the station was not open until 22 April 1876.

+In February 1876, the 1600hrs train to Christchurch had left Whitecliffs when an accident occurred at a sharp bend above the Selwyn Rapids.
+The locomotive and guard's van left the track, causing it to roll down the steep embankment.
+The engine driver was unharmed, an inspector was slightly injured.
+The fireman suffered serious injuries, resulting in long-term ill health, where he eventually died.
+This section of road is now known to locals as "Breakneck Corner".

 Few remnants of the railway remain in the town, with the station's platform incorporated into the backyard of a private residence.
+The goods platform can still be seen from Railway Terrace, in amongst farmland.

 St Luke's Anglican church used to be situated on the corner of State Highway 77 and Victoria Street.
 The church was built in 1904, but it caught fire in the 1970s which caused partial damage to the building.
 It was later demolished.
 The grounds are now privately owned.